 1 / Visit the Bay area and Marina Bay Gardens

-A visit to the Marina Bay Gardens has to be top of the list of cheap things to do in Singapore, because it’s totally free!
+A visit to the Marina Bay Gardens has to be top of the list of cheap activities to do in Singapore, because it’s totally free!
 This is a popular spot to explore and for good reason.
 These beautiful gardens are free to enter and enjoy.
 With tropical plants on show and an all round beautiful environment.

 There’s a free light show twice a day in the gardens.
 Look out for show timings here, if you plan to visit.

 The Bay area is also worth a potter.
 Or, a full blown walk or run if you’re up for it.
 In fact, there’s a super popular walking trail which takes in much of the Bay Area.
 But, attempt it early or late in the day to avoid the midday sun.
+This walking trail is one of the best cheap activities to do in Singapore.

 2 / Seek out some Chinese food and beer in Chinatown

 Many people don’t believe this, but Chinatown is actually pretty cheap by Singapore standards.
 A beer will cost you 6 dollars (Singapore dollars) which is approx $4 US at time of writing.
 That’s not so bad for a large beer.
+This makes drinking beer and eating Chinese food one of the best cheap activities to do in Singapore.

 You can eat in most of the restaurants with one drink for $20.
 Avoid the main tourist streets and pick a restaurant on Mosque Street or New Bridge Road if you’re looking for great food at low cost.
 My bill was $17 (Singapore) for a large beer with two dishes of food.
 That’s under $13 US.